rm-hull/nostalgia/word-invaders/README.md

 [Word Invaders](https://raw2.github.com/rm-hull/nostalgia/master/word-invaders/word-invaders.pdf)
 was a program I wrote in BBC Basic in 1986 - at the time I had a BBC Master Compact (as below).
-I think this was an assignment for GCE 'O' Computing (or possibly 'OA' level, which I also did).
+I think this was an assignment for GCE 'O' level Computing (or possibly 'OA' level, which I also did).

 It was an educational game, designed to help children with dyslexia: The invaders were word parts like 'ear', 'ir', 'or', 'are', 'our', and so on, and the child was given a